GeertjanWielenga/vuejet/README.md

  files, which integrates usage of [axios](https://github.com/mzabriskie/axios), defined in [SourceSelection.vue](https://github.com/GeertjanWielenga/vuejet/blob/master/src/js/vue-components/SourceSelection.vue).

+### 12. Investigate whether/how CCA components can be integrated.

+ **Status:** In progress.
+Maybe Vue components are enough, though it would be useful to be able to create CCA components that use Vue instead of Knockout and figure out how to reuse them in CCA-supporting products.

+### 13. Investigate usage of Webpack instead of Require.

+ **Status:** Not started.
+Maybe fork this project and then work on migrating from Require to Webpack via the fork.

 ## References and Further Information

    * [GitHub: Simple RequireJS App with Vue](https://github.com/GeertjanWielenga/RequireJSSamples/tree/master/RequireVue)